 6. Use automation

 While the personal touch is great, automation can still be an efficient way to solve minor issues.
 There are chatbots these days that are incredibly convincing.
 Using automation can help speed up your processes and answer more queries quickly, but you should always make it easy for someone to speak to a real person if they need to.
-Don't be one of those businesses that pretends their automated chatbot is a real person (most people can spot the difference), or make it difficult for them to click through to a real person.
+Don't be one of those businesses that pretend their automated chatbot is a real person (most people can spot the difference), or make it difficult for them to click through to a real person.

 7. Create personalized account managers